 IS IMPUTING GOOD INTENTION TO ANOTHER'S ACT DOWN TO LAZINESS?

 Intention is only an excuse for doing harm if you really have no choice and have tried hard to find more choices.
-Most of us use the good intention excuse to get called good though what we do causes grave harm.
+Most of us use the "I had a good intention" excuse to get called good though what we do causes grave harm.
 Only the intender can know the truth even though she or he often does not.

 There is a debate is about whether intentions are as good as we are told.
 Only the evidence can tell you how to evaluate an intention.
 You cannot read the mind of another.
 Often you cannot read or clearly see your own intentions.
 Assuming their intention is good means you are suggesting it may be bad but you decide to forget that.
 So there is a judgement there at the back of your mind.